 Required educational materials will be provided.
 Students are issued a standard uniform set which includes the Air Force blue service uniform with all required accessories and the Air Force physical fitness uniform.
 All issued items are the responsibility of the student and must be accounted for and turned in at the end of the school year or when a student leaves the program (except physical fitness uniform).
 Cadets are required to wear the uniform once per week during school on designated days, and occasionally throughout the year at different events including certain community service activities, military ceremonies, and during our annual JROTC Annual Formal Inspection.
+Cadets must also meet Air

+Force grooming standards outlined in the Cadet Guide and Air Force Dress and Appearance Standards.
 AFJROTC classes listed below must be taken in sequence unless approved by the Senior Aerospace Science Instructor.